Frank McGuire: Early years

 Born in New York City as the youngest of 13 children in an Irish-American family, to New York police officer, Robert McGuire and his wife, the former Anne Lynch (his father died when Frank was only two years old).
 He attended Xavier High School, graduating in 1933, McGuire graduated from St. John's University in 1936, playing under head coach James "Buck" Freeman.
 He served in the U.S. Navy during World War II, interrupting his work as a teacher and coach at his high school.
 Prior to 1947, he also played professional basketball briefly in the American Basketball League.

+Coaching career

 St. John's

 After Joe Lapchick left St. John's to coach the New York Knicks in 1947, McGuire became head basketball and baseball coach at his alma mater.
 He led the baseball team to the College World Series in 1949 and the basketball team to the Final Four in 1952, becoming one of only three coaches to achieve both accomplishments.
 Their appearance in the NCAA championship game in 1952 is still their only one in program history.